Last Updated on 10th October 2020

 My agreement in principle has been rejected

-If you’ve been declined a mortgage, your lender or advisor should tell you why the application wasn’t approved.
-There’s a multitude of reasons on why lenders may decline mortgage application.
+If you’ve been declined a mortgage, your lender or advisor should tell you why your application wasn’t approved.
+There’s a multitude of reasons on why lenders may decline a mortgage application.

-Our advisors are mortgage specialists and are used to dealing with ‘hard to place’ mortgages.
-If you’ve been declined, you can make an enquiry to see if there any lenders suited to your criteria.
+Our advisors are specialists and are used to dealing with ‘hard to place’ mortgages.
+If you’ve been declined, you can make an enquiry to check if there are any lenders suited to your criteria.

 If your AIP has been referred, it means that an underwriter is taking a closer look at your application.
 A referred decision is not the same as being declined.
 If this does happen, then your mortgage broker should try to iron out anything that the underwriter isn’t clear about.